Kunsthaus Hamburg, Foyer, Photo: Hayo Heye

 Being a regular guest, the applicants for the Hamburg Visual Arts Scholarship give an insight into Hamburg’s rising art scene.
 In the past, a focus on Asia generated interests from far beyond the city; Ai Wei Wei and Wu Shanzuan (2006) were among the artists showcased.
-Exhibitions with a contemporary-historical or historical context attracted international attention, such as “Aby Warburg – Mnemosyne-Atlas” (1994), “Twen – Revision einer Legende” (1996), “Wols.
-Aquarelle, Zeichnungen und Notizblätter” (2001) and the exhibition “Nachtmahre und Ruinenengel.
-Hamburger Kunst 1920 bis 1950” (2013), which presented art from Hamburg ostracized by the Nazis, or “freedom roads!”, which looked at Germany’s urban colonial history, or …und eine welt noch (2016), which focused on Hanne Darboven’s influence on contemporary art.
+Exhibitions with a contemporary-historical or historical context attracted international attention, among them Aby Warburg – Mnemosyne-Atlas (1994), Twen – Revision einer Legende (1996), Wols.
+Aquarelle, Zeichnungen und Notizblätter (2001) and the exhibition Nachtmahre und Ruinenengel.
+Hamburger Kunst 1920 bis 1950 (2013), which presented art from Hamburg ostracized by the Nazis, freedom roads!, which looked into Germany’s urban colonial history, or …und eine welt noch (2016), which focused on Hanne Darboven’s influence on contemporary art.

 The advisory board of the Kunsthaus Hamburg comprises Hamburg’s Professional Association of Visual Artists (Berufsverband Bildender Künstlerinnen und Künstler Hamburg e.V.), Griffelkunst-Vereinigung Hamburg e.V., the Verein Neue Kunst in Hamburg, and the media entrepreneur Frank Otto.